AmadeoNoelsPXL/aquaponics/Documentation/L&A/LenaAschauerDocumentation.md

 **Reflection**<br>
 Today we went deep and learned a lot about how to use SNode.C to "link" an MQTT broker instance to a web server instance.
 To begin we had to install various development tools on the Raspberry Pi.
 Then we executed some commands together in the terminal and worked step by step on build.
 Also the single parts of the code to build a webserver were explained to us in a very understandable way.
 The class was very informative, but it was also quite a lot of info at once.
 By the end of the day, we all had our heads spinning.

+## Lecture 8 - 21.11.2022

+**Reflection**<br>
+Today we have looked very closely at how to learn to use SNode.C to "link" a MQTT broker instance to a web server instance.
+Professor Volker has implemented the code step by step with us.
+We had some problems building the CMake project in the beginning.
+But with the help of our professor we managed it.
+After that came the next challenge, to integrate the code appropriately.
+It was a challenge for us to figure out which part of the code to put in which file.
+But in the end we were able to do it.